Saxbeck/patrick-take-home-assignment/README.md

 The stepper takes all the mock data now, after manually updating the formbuilder with all the question names.
 Still trouble with stepcontrol, if I get it working i should find a way to cut down on the component boilerplate.

-I have been struggling waaaay too long with the step control, i forgot i set the key as the question.name.

 ## Task

 The task is to re-implement the EQ-5D-5L questionnaire demo app found [here](https://eq-5d-tablet-pda-demo.euroqol.org/app/app.cfm?app=5&id=1D8B24E9-09E4-8CE4-7F7D2A6608C625EE) using the latest versions of Angular and Angular Material.